fannyjson/zooplankton/README.md

    "reads_comparisons_18S_metazoa_SILVA.R" - Investigation of the distribution of annotated reads for different taxonomic levels for all 18S vs. metazoa in SILVA.
    (The codes are similar)

-5. "count_table_zooplankton.R" - Summarized observations of genus/specie in each sample for microscopy data obtained from SHARKweb.
+3. "count_table_zooplankton.R" - Summarized observations of genus/specie in each sample for microscopy data obtained from SHARKweb.

-6. "common_samples.R" -

-7. comparison_of_methods

-All the best,
-Fanny Johansson
+4. "common_samples.R" - processing of data for common samples.
+NMDS for microscopy and metabarcoding genera/ASVs.

+5. "comparison_of_methods" - comparative barplots for microscopy and metabarcoding and scatter plots.